Rules Overview

 dependencies

-This rule ensures that dependencies between the elements in your project follow the constraints you have defined.
+boundaries/dependencies is the canonical rule for restricting dependencies.
+It ensures that dependencies between the elements in your project follow the constraints you have defined.

 Example: